commander-framework/commander/README.md

 Agents are coded to do nothing but check in for jobs which keeps the memory footprint low.
 When a job is sent to an agent, the agent will download what it needs, execute it, and delete it afterwards.

-(In the future, functionality will be added that enables agents to store persistent capabilities and background processes on the host side)
+(In the future, functionality will be added that enables agents to store persistent capabilities and background processes on the client side)

 ### Admin authentication